RiverRuby/digital-garden/content/concepts/AI.md

 An increasingly urgent sense I am getting is that **AI will increase the "[[offensive]]" powers of individual humans and other AIs to a deafening level**.
 In this world, [[defensive]] technologies will actually become [[offensive]], as a way to shield and filter our vision and our perception and our world from digital junk and misinformation.

-In that sense, [[artificial intelligence]] has a natural pairing with [[cryptography]], and I am very excited to explore this intersection in 2024 and onwards.
+In that sense, [[AI]] has a natural pairing with [[cryptography]], and I am very excited to explore this intersection in 2024 and onwards.

 I think [[signatures]] are our first and most important line of defense/offense against AI.
 As a way to connect data to real humans or trusted institutions and filter our information to [[VIP]] sources. [[ZK]] makes a killer pairing with signatures, as we can use ZK to make complex and private computations over signatures to prove more useful predicates about data.